williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 Send a skip link to skip the current [transaction state](#transaction-state) and advance to the next state.

-When the user sees a skip link in the response, that means it's okay to skip that stage, clicks the skip link in the response.
+If the response returns a skip link, then you can advance to the next state without completing the current state (such as changing your password).

-For example, after being warned that a password will soon expire, the user can skip the change password by clicking a skip link.
+For example, after being warned that a password will soon expire, the user can skip the change password prompt by clicking a skip link.

 Another example: a user has enrolled in multiple factors.
 After enrolling in one the user receives a skip link